 Jung and coworkers successfully synthesized dihydroxypyrrolizidine using chiral pool approach.
 Their synthesis started with benzylated pyranose 39 which on Wittig reaction gave compound 40.
 The hydroxy moiety of compound 40 was then converted into the bromide 41 which on treatment with chlorosulfonyl isocyanate afforded the anti-3.4-amino alcohol 42.
 The intramolecular cyclization of compound 42 provided the corresponding pyrrolidine 43, which on removal of the Cbz moiety afforded pyrrolidine 44.
-Allylation of the pyrrolidine 44 gave diene 45 which on ring closing metathesis afforded the pyrrolizidine core 46.
-Finally, catalytic hydrogenation of 46 provided the 1.2-dihydroxypyrrolizidine 4.
+Allylation of the pyrrolidine 44 gave diene 45 which on ring closing metathesis afforded the pyrrolizidine 4.